ziyi22/tp/docs/UserGuide.md

    * `assign task/Complete Proposal by/20-05-2024 2359 to/1` :Assigns the task `Complete Proposal` with specific deadline to the 1st employee shown in the current list.

    * `mark task/Complete Proposal o/1` : Mark the task `Complete Proposal` assigned to the 1st employee as done.

+   * `filter_efficiency 50` : Filters all employees and list those efficiency less than or equals to `50`.

    * `clear` : Deletes all employees.